Do You Know What Industries Are Considered High Risk Merchants?

-The term, “Hard to Place Merchant” comes from the viewpoint of credit card payment processor or acquiring bank.
-They look at many factors, including the ticket size of a typical sales transactions.
+The terms, “Hard to Place Merchant” and “Higher Risk Merchants” comes from the viewpoint of a credit card payment processor or acquiring bank.
+They look at many factors, including the ticket size of a typical sales transaction.
 If your business sells expensive, high ticket items then you are most likely in the high risk category.

 This is where specialists in High Risk & Hard to Place Merchants come into their own to help you navigate through this process.

-Where’s the risk in processing card payments, you might well ask.
-Don’t they take a chunk of every transaction as well as charging other fees?
+Where’s the risk in processing card payments, you might ask?
+Don’t they take a chunk of every transaction as well as charge other fees?
 How can they possibly lose money?
 What merchants are considered Higher Risk Merchants and why do they pay more?

-In this guide we examine some of the common causes of fraud.
+In this guide, we examine some of the common causes of fraud.
 We also look at what a business owner should do if the industry it operates in is considered High Risk.
-High Risk Merchants, looking for an approval on a hard to place merchant account turn to SecureGlobalPay as their payments processor.
+High Risk Merchants, looking for approvals on a hard to place merchant accounts turn to SecureGlobalPay as their payments processor.